cisagov/ScubaGear/baselines/exo.md

 used.
 If the agency uses Microsoft Defender, see the following implementation steps for
-[enabling preset security policies](./defender.md#implementation), which includes zero-hour auto purge (ZAP) to retroactively detect malware in messages already delivered to mailboxes and removes them.
+[enabling preset security policies](./defender.md#implementation), which include zero-hour auto purge (ZAP) to retroactively detect malware in messages already delivered to mailboxes and removes them.

 ## 11. Phishing Protections